 Daily fantasy sports companies seek gambling approval abroad

-BOSTON (AP) — Top daily fantasy sports companies are fiercely rejecting the idea that their rapidly growing industry should be considered gambling in the United States.
+BOSTON (AP) — Top daily fantasy sports companies are fiercely rejecting the idea their rapidly growing industry should be considered gambling in the United States.

 But FanDuel and DraftKings are OK with that label in the United Kingdom.
 They're embracing it as a step toward global expansion.